jhvanderschee/hugocodex/content/en/add-ons/webshop.md

 ### Installation

 Before you can add the webshop, in order to manage the payments, you need to [create a Mollie account](https://www.mollie.com) or a [Paypal one](https://paypal.com).
+Mollie only works for companies within the EU(?) and Paypal works globally.

 Mollie will ask you to register your website.
 They will verify if you have a proper return policy, clearly mentioned company data and clear general terms and conditions.
 Once your website is approved by Mollie you can add payment methods.
 Go to [https://useplink.com](https://useplink.com) and register.
 Within your Mollie dashboard you can click on your profile and select 'Payment links' to go to your Plink account.
 Create a re-usable link with a variable amount and description.

-If you choose to use [Paypal and the payment methods it is offering, you'll need to configure your Paypal.me profile](https://paypal.me).
+If you have chosen for a Paypal account, you need to go to the developer dashboard.
+There you will find 'My apps & Credentials'.
+At this page you have to click the 'Create App' button, which will give you a 'client_id'.

-Once you have done that, you are ready to add the webshop to your website in 4 easy steps.
+Once you have done the above, you are ready to add the webshop to your website in 4 easy steps.

 #### Step 1.
 Add scripts to the footer

 Download the files and add them to your folders.
 Make sure the bottom of your layout document looks like the code below.
-The paymentlink should be the personal re-usable link you just created.

 ```
 <link rel="stylesheet" href="/css/webshop.css">